PedYekt/NBA-Sports-Stats-/README.md

 ## User Stories

 1. **Jack's Story** (Pedram's Responsibility)
     - Jack is an avid NBA fan.
-He opens the application to get the latest statistics on his favorite player.
-He navigates to the player's profile and views the most recent data, including points scored, assists, and rebounds.
-He also checks the player's performance trend over the season.
+He navigates to the player area of the app to get the most recent statistics for his favourite player.
+He looks for his favourite player on the list of all players, then reviews the most recent stats, which includes points scored, turnovers, and steals for this season.

 2. **Steven's Story** (Emanuel's Responsibility)
     - Steven is a fan of the Toronto Raptors, and he wants to evaluate how statistically well the team is doing this season in comparison to the Denver Nuggets, who they play in their next game.
 Steven uses the application’s team compare function to view the two teams’ total statistics during the current season.
 Specifically, Steven is interested in comparing the two teams’ total points scored, total steals, and total turnovers.